WordPress vs Squarespace vs Shopify

 First off, this is not a promotion for WordPress.
 It’s just an explanation – we don’t work for WordPress and they don’t know who we are.

-WordPress is totally open-source – a common misconception is that all WordPress websites are connected to WordPress, they are not.
+WordPress is open-source – a common misconception is that all WordPress websites are connected to WordPress, they are not.
 They certainly can be, but more often than not they are hosted on a regular web host, independently.
 It’s worth noting that 29% of the Internet is built on WordPress, that’s a substantial platform, and there is a reason.

-Working with WordPress and the right designers / developers you can visually accomplish anything and create extremely comprehensive sites, rich in user experience design and capable of accomplishing almost anything online.
+Working with WordPress and the right designers/developers you can visually accomplish anything and create extremely comprehensive sites, rich in user experience design and capable of accomplishing almost anything online.

 Here are two beautiful sites we built with WordPress:

-Security is built in so that’s a plus.
+Security is built-in so that’s a plus.

-The last thing I found a bit limiting was the lack of content pages – while there is capacity to add a blog and even customize the blog to a more specific purpose like press galleries or a lookbook.
+The last thing I found a bit limiting was the lack of content pages – while there is the capacity to add a blog and even customize the blog to a more specific purpose like press galleries or a lookbook.

 I do have to mention the Shopify POS system.
-This is a very clever, top notch feature.
+This is a very clever, top-notch feature.
 It’s only a useful solution if you have a brick and mortar location selling the same products.
 If that’s the case though – you can ditch your whole inventory control system and any costly POS system you’re using at the moment, get a fancy iPad, and presto!
 You have a brand new, easy to use POS/inventory management system that is linked right up with the products on your website.

 Shopify is also a stand-alone company.
 This is one of the biggest reasons we tend to stay away from recommending it to clients.
 Apart from the fact that developers are expensive; if Shopify as a company goes under at some point – what happens to your store?
 This is a very, very unlikely scenario of course, but it’s worth noting that if you’re setting up a fully customized shop and hiring a designer and developer anyways you’re going to have more flexible options for where your site will live if you go with a stand-alone CMS like WordPress, going forward.
 Companies are fallible.